12-Week Aerobic Base + Strength Training Plan

 The focus is on developing a robust aerobic base through structured Zone 2 and Zone 3 riding, alongside a progressive strength programme designed for riders who already have experience in the gym.
 Each week is carefully planned to balance training load, recovery, and progression, helping you build sustainable fitness, durability, and performance.

 This plan is ideal for riders able to commit 8–12 hours per week, looking to improve endurance, efficiency, and overall physical robustness ahead of race-specific training.
-The strength training plan will have two versions available, the first will be for novices, and home based strength training equipment, the other is for experienced lifters using performance gym equipment.
+The strength training plan will have a progression of training acorss each phase of the 12 weeks.
+This training plan is not aimed at novices to cycling or strength training, and is undetaken at your own risk.
 See below for more details.

 What You’ll Gain from the Full 12 Weeks